 During the second year, there will be a focus on the process of science in both laboratory and clinic.
 Emphasis will be put on biomedical sciences as a progressing science, by validating and invalidating hypotheses, and generating new ones, aiming at understanding and combating human diseases.
 Experiments, observations and proper data analyses serve as a basis for novel insights.
-During this year, it is learning of this process in theory and in practice that is central to the line.
+During this year, learning this process in theory and in practice wil take center stage in BAST.
 Important aspects include the formulation of research questions, the design of experimental studies and the statistical analysis of data.
 In the third semester there is an emphasis on the laboratory setting; in the fourth semester on the clinical setting.

 Practicing the principles of critical reading is continued from the first year and students will be introduced to some of the legal and ethical issues involved in biomedical science.
 Where possible, teaching in the second year will be illustrated by using virtual examples of patients or sessions with actual patients.

 Education and training of this line is integrated in the thematic modules.
-Moreover, a line module is scheduled: ‘Design and Analysis of Biomedical Studies’ (theme 1, 2, 3 and 5).
 The year assignment is scheduled next to the modules and must be carried out throughout the year.

 Either in the second or third bachelor year, the students must attend the two-yearly scheduled LIMSC (Leiden International Medical Student Conference) and make a report.

 There are no specific course books other than specified in the various course modules.
-A Blackboard module for the second year line education BAST is available.
+A Brightspace module for the second year line education BAST is available.
 A. grade for the course is compiled from academic attitude, a report and a presentation.

-Concerning the ECTS: One credit is obtained for the year assignment in year 2.
-Apart from that, credits for BAST are integral part of the modules and not separately specified.
+Concerning the ECTS: Two credits are obtained for the year assignment in year 2.
+Apart from that, credits for BAST are an integral part of the modules and not separately specified.